THE FRUIT OF THE SPIRIT

 God has given us “His very great and precious promises” so through them we may participate in the Divine Nature.

-We have the promise that Christ will keep that which has been committed to Him.
+- We have the promise that Christ will keep what has been committed to Him.

 We have “very great and precious promises” so through them we may:

 - Escape the corruption in the world caused by evil desires.

 If we want to make every effort to add goodness to our Christian faith, we must lay hold on the power and willingness of Christ to forgive us as we strive against sin.
 We must partake daily in the spirit realm of the body and blood of the Lord.
 This is possible only as through the Holy Spirit we overcome the challenges to our faith that come against us.
 We must learn to think, speak, and act in the Spirit of God.
 Goodness is a fruit of the Spirit.